Dexter Dennis: Texas A&M (2022–2023)

 After four seasons at Wichita State, Dennis transferred to Texas A&M University.
 In his one year with the Aggies, Dennis started all 34 games he played in and averaged 9.5 points per game.
 Dennis would help the Aggies qualify for the 2023 NCAA tournament.
 The #7 seed Aggies would be upset by #10 seed Penn State, ending Dennis' college career.

 Professional career

 Dallas Mavericks / Texas Legends (2023–2024)

 After going undrafted in the 2023 NBA draft, Dennis signed with the Dallas Mavericks on September 22, 2023 and on October 21, his deal was converted into a two-way contract.
 On December 28, he was waived by the Mavericks and two days later, he joined the Texas Legends.

 Cleveland Charge (2024)

 On February 13, 2024, Dennis was acquired by the Cleveland Charge in exchange of the rights to Fabian White and a 2024 first-round pick.

-Stockton Kings (2024–present)
+Stockton Kings (2024–2026)

 On September 25, 2024, Dennis signed with the Sacramento Kings, but was waived the same day.
 On October 27, he joined the Stockton Kings.

+Shimane Susanoo Magic (2026–present)

+On July 23, 2026, it was announced that Dennis was signing with the Shimane Susanoo Magic.